Biometric authentication as a second factor

 - inWebo mAccess version (0.)2.8 or higher.
 Developers can use mAccess library to support fingerprint biometry in their App but also virtually any kind of biometry (voice, face…), as long as it is implemented with a “match on card” mechanism (i.e. the biometric data is stored and verified locally on the smartphone).
 The mAccess library documentation on inWebo developer website provides a complete implementation for fingerprint sensors.

-How to activate biometry with your inWebo service
+How to activate biometric authentication with your inWebo service